Netflix/weep/README.md

 ### Metadata Proxy

 Weep supports emulating the instance metadata service.
-This requires that you have iptables DNAT rules configured, and it only serves one role per weep process.
+This requires that you have iptables DNAT rules configured (See the `Routing traffic (for Metadata Proxy mode)` section below for setting this up), and it only serves one role per weep process.
+We strongly suggest using ECS credential provider mode instead.

 ```bash
 # You can use a full ARN